lanl/Tardigrade-examples/docs/software_installation.rst

 Micromorphic Linear Elastic Constraints
 ***************************************

-The Micromorphic linear elasticity model of Eringen and Suhubi :cite:`eringen_nonlinear_1964` must be enforced.
+Constraints of the micromorphic linear elasticity model of Eringen and Suhubi :cite:`eringen_nonlinear_1964` must be enforced.
 See discussion of these constraints in :ref:`linear_elastic_constraints`.